Aetopia/Lunar-Client-Lite-Launcher/README.md

 6. You can select version you would like to use via the `Version` Listbox.
 Click on any version, you would like to use.

 7. Finally click on the launch button to launch Lunar Client!

+<b>NOTE: To update Lunar Client and its dependencies, you must use the official LC launcher to update them.</b>
 ### Which JVM Arguments are good for LC?
 LC uses Java 16 so they aren't many "optimal" JVM arguments which you can find online.
 Here is a list of arguments you can use for LC via LC Lite which I consider optimal.